mesonbuild/meson/docs/markdown/Reference-manual.md

   when this file changes.
 - `link_whole` links all contents of the given static libraries whether they are used by not, equivalent to the `-Wl,--whole-archive` argument flag of GCC, available since 0.40.0.
   As of 0.41.0 if passed a list that list will be flattened.
+Starting from version 0.51.0 this argument also accepts outputs produced by custom targets.
+The user must ensure that the output is a library in the correct format.
 - `link_with`, one or more shared or static libraries (built by this project) that this target should be linked with, If passed a list this list will be flattened as of 0.41.0.
+Starting with version 0.51.0, the arguments can also be custom targets.
+In this case Meson will assume that merely adding the output file in the linker command line is sufficient to make linking work.
+If this is not sufficient, then the build system writer must write all other steps manually.
 - `export_dynamic` when set to true causes the target's symbols to be dynamically exported, allowing modules built using the [`shared_module`](#shared_module) function to refer to functions,